Android 2.3 Platform Gaming Enhancements

 Android 2.3 is enabled with VoIP (Voice over Internet Protocol), which lets you make voice calls on 3rd-party SIP-activated devices.
 The 2.3 platform includes a full SIP protocol stack and integrated call management services, making setting up voice calls by Android mobile applications a breeze.

 Android 2.3 supports Near-field Communications (NFC), allowing Android developers to develop apps that provide localized information and services.
-The NFC API reads and responds to report on the NFC tag when the NFC-enabled device “touches” the tag (relies on wireless technology in the device hardware).
-Applications can read tag information, respond to them, or store the messages.
+The NFC API reads and responds to report on the NFC tag when the NFC-enabled device “touches” it (relies on wireless technology in the device hardware).
+Applications can read tag information, respond to messages, or store them.

-Game developers can now take advantage of the audio effects API in Android 2.3 that provides features like equalization, bass boost, headphone virtualization, et al. Audio effects can be applied across tracks, or multiple audio products can be mixed locally.
-Support for audio formats like AAC encoding, AMR wideband encoding, WebMopen container, and VP8 open video compression are included in the Android 2.3 platform.
+Game developers can now take advantage of the audio effects API in Android 2.3, which provides features like equalization, bass boost, headphone virtualization, and more.
+Audio effects can be applied across tracks, or multiple audio products can be mixed locally.
+The Android 2.3 platform includes support for audio formats like AAC encoding, AMR wideband encoding, WebMopen container, and VP8 open video compression.